 On Earth Day, April 22, at 7 p.m., the Gallery will host a panel discussion on climate change in the Changing Environs exhibition.

-Miller credits her grandmother, among other women, with her very early and practical introduction to textiles.
-In the early 1980s, she studied at Sheridan College in Oakville, Ontario and at the Nova Scotia College of Art and Design in Halifax.
-An active member of the Island arts community, Miller believes “that art is the best method to give meaning to the world around us.
-It’s important for me to communicate ideas and to explore social issues through my work.”
+Catherine Miller credits her grandmother with her very early and practical introduction to textiles.
+In the early 1980s, Miller studied at Sheridan College, Oakville, Ontario and at the Nova Scotia College of Art and Design, Halifax and is an active member of the P.E.I. arts community.

 Press Release Government of PEI“Horace Carver, Q.C. appointed Lands Protection Act Commissioner”November 8, 2012, <www.gov.pe.ca/mapp/index.php?number=news&dept=&newsnumber=8680&lang=E>